Harry Scobell: Education and early service with the Scots Greys

 Scobell was born in Hanover Square, he was the son of Col.

 Henry Sales Scobell & his wife Catherine Sarah Jenner Bedford.
 His maternal great grandfather was Edward Jenner.
 After attending Eton College, rather than attend Sandhurst, Scobell obtained a commission as a second lieutenant in the Worcester Militia in 1878.
-In 1879, he obtained a transfer from the militia, joining the 2nd Dragoons (RoyalScots Greys).
+In 1879, he obtained a transfer from the militia, joining the 2nd Dragoons (Royal Scots Greys).

 Over the next ten years, saw little active service, but Scobell achieved promotion to captain by 1886.
 In 1889, he was seconded from the Scots Greys to serve as the adjutant of the Royal Wiltshire Yeomanry.
 In 1896, Scobell would be promoted to major in the Scots Greys.

 With the Scots Greys in South Africa

 In 1899, Scobell deployed with his regiment to South Africa to fight in the Boer War.
 At the start of the war, Major Scobell commanded C Squadron.
 Initially, the regiment patrolled the area between the Orange and Modder rivers.
 With the start of Lord Roberts' offensive against the Boer Republics, Scobell saw his first action at the Battle of Paardeberg before participating in the relief of Kimberly.

-Following the battle of Paarderberg, Scobell's squadron captured a strategic hill east of Bloemfontein.
+Following the Battle of Paarderberg, Scobell's squadron captured a strategic hill east of Bloemfontein.
 With 65 men, Scobell rode 35 miles, forcing his way past the Boer commandos defending the rail line in order seize the heights.
 Through the night, Scobbel's men held the hill despite being outnumbered by Boer commandos.